shenanigans/node-doczar/README.md

 option             | description
 ------------------:|--------------------------------------------------------------------------------
 --o, --out         | Selects a directory to fill with documentation output.
 The directory need not exist or be empty.
+The default output directory is `./docs`.
 --i, --in          | Selects files to document.
 Parses nix-like wildcards using [glob](https://github.com/isaacs/node-glob). `doczar` does not parse directories - you must select files.
+There is no default search path.
 --j, --js, --jsmod | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file.
 --node             | Automatically fills the `--jsmod`, `--parse` and `--root` options for a Node.js module by reading `./package.json`.
 --with             | Include a prebuilt standard library in the documentation.
 Standard libraries may be selected automatically when using other options (such as `--jsmod` or `--parse`) which imply a specific environment.